junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Combustible Dust Explosion and Fire Prevention Act of 2008”.
+This Act may be cited as the “Worker Protection Against Combustible Dust Explosions and Fires Act of 2008”.

 ## § 2.
 Findings